stormpath/stormpath-documentation/source/reference.rst

       * - ``tenant``
         - Link
         - N/A
-        - A link to the Tenant that owns this Application.
+        - A link to the :ref:`Tenant <ref-tenant>` that owns this Application.

       * - ``defaultAccountStoreMapping``
         - Link
         - Could be ``null``
-        - A link to the Account Store Mapping that reflects the default Account Store where the application will store newly created Accounts.
-A ``null`` value disables the application from directly creating new Accounts.
+        - A link to the :ref:`Account Store Mapping <ref-asm>` that reflects the default Account Store where the application will store newly created Accounts.
+A ``null`` value disables the Application from directly creating new Accounts.

       * - ``defaultGroupStoreMapping``
         - Link
         - Could be ``null``
-        - A link to the Account Store Mapping that reflects the default Group Store where the application will store newly created Groups.
-A ``null`` value disables the application from directly creating new Groups.
+        - A link to the :ref:`Account Store Mapping <ref-asm>` that reflects the default Group Store where the application will store newly created Groups.
+A ``null`` value disables the Application from directly creating new Groups.

       * - ``customData``
         - Link